 Controversial claims about Alzheimer's risk factors

-The charity Alzheimer's Research UK says the causes of dementia are still not yet fully understood.
+The causes of dementia and Alzheimer's disease are still not yet fully understood.

 Over the years, various theories have been suggested and tested.
 What do we know?